rah-0/benchmarks/README.md

 # Benchmarks
 These benchmarks are executed on a Virtual Machine.
+The aim of benching is to see what's faster while using the least amount of memory possible and also fewer allocs.

 ## About the main system
 **CPU**